FastOpticalSpectrum/FOS/README.md

 Output: test	# comments can also be inline next to input

 # import any materials you will use as particles or matrixes
-# materials files need three coloumns, wavelength, refractive index, and extinction coefficient
+# materials files need three coloumns, wavelength [microns], refractive index, and extinction coefficient
 Particle 1: TiO2.txt
 Particle 2: BaSO4.txt
 Matrix 1: acr.txt
 Matrix 2: air.txt